-Alison Place is a design educator, researcher and practitioner.
-Her research examines the intersection of feminism and design as a space for critical making, radical speculation and the redistribution of power through artifacts, systems and the built environment.
-She is an assistant professor of graphic design at the University of Arkansas School of Art, where she is also currently serving as interim director of the graphic design program.
-She serves on the AIGA Design Educators Community National Steering Committee.
+Alison Place is a designer, educator and writer who works at the intersection of feminism and design to create space for critical making and radical speculation.
+She is the author Feminist Designer: On the Personal and the Political in Design published by MIT Press in 2023.
+She is an assistant professor of graphic design at the University of Arkansas School of Art, where she also serves as the director of the graphic design program.
+She has held several leadership roles in the design community, including two terms on the AIGA Design Educators Community National Steering Committee, and has earned multiple national awards for her scholarship and creative work.
 Previously, she worked for more than ten years as a creative director and designer for nonprofit and higher education institutions.
-She earned an M.F.A. in experience design from Miami University of Ohio, and a B.S. in graphic design and journalism from the University of Cincinnati College of Design, Architecture, Art and Planning.
+She earned an M.F.A. in experience design from Miami University of Ohio, as well as degrees in graphic design and journalism from the University of Cincinnati College of Design, Architecture, Art and Planning.